The Winter 2019 Iola Reads selection is Frankenstein by Mary Shelley.

 Read the book and attend one or more of the following programs:

-February 19: Susan Carlson of Pittsburg State University
+February 19: Susan Carlson of Pittsburg State University will present two programs.

 “Exploring Mary Shelley’s Frankenstein”